felixbrucker/foxy-proxy/README.md

 Edit the created `config.yaml` file so that your desired proxy/proxies and upstream(s) are configured.
 More on the valid config options [here](https://github.com/felixbrucker/bhd-burst-proxy/wiki/Config-options).
 Make sure you do not break the yaml format or the file can not be read correctly.

+## Updating the proxy

+### NPM
+When installed via npm just run `npm update -g bhd-burst-proxy`

+### Docker
+When using docker just pull the latest image or tag you want to update to and replace the running container.
+This can be automated via [watchtower](https://github.com/v2tec/watchtower).

+### Git
+When installed as a git repository just `git pull`.
+If the changes have new dependencies required one needs to execute `npm ci` again as well before starting the proxy.

 ## CLI parameters

 The proxy can be setup with a custom config and db file path, see `--help` for more info: